kaminiwalunj/mslearn-fabric/Instructions/Labs/get-started-with-lakehouse-lab2.md

 2. Run the code and observe that it returns the data from the **salesorders** view you created previously.
 3. In the results section beneath the cell, change the **View** option from **Table** to **Chart**.
-4. Use the **View options** button at the top right of the chart to display the options pane for the chart.
+4. Use the **customize chart** button at the right of the chart to display the options pane for the chart.
 Then set the options as follows and select **Apply**:
     - **Chart type**: Bar chart
     - **Key**: Item
     - **Values**: Quantity